Ukrainians: Ethnic/national identity

 The watershed period in the development of modern Ukrainian national consciousness was the struggle for independence during the creation of the Ukrainian People's Republic from 1917 to 1921.
 A concerted effort to reverse the growth of Ukrainian national consciousness was begun by the regime of Joseph Stalin in the late 1920s, continuing with minor interruptions until the most recent times.
 The man-made famine of 1932–33, the deportations of the so-called kulaks, the physical annihilation of the nationally conscious intelligentsia, and terror in general were used to destroy and subdue the Ukrainian nation.
 Even after Joseph Stalin's death, the concept of a Russified though multiethnic Soviet people was officially promoted, according to which non-Russian nationals were relegated to second-class status.
 Despite this, many Ukrainians played prominent roles in the Soviet Union, including such public figures as Semen Tymoshenko.

 The creation of a sovereign and independent Ukraine in 1991, however, pointed to the failure of the policy of the "merging of nations" and to the enduring strength of the Ukrainian national consciousness.

 Biculturalism is especially present in southeastern Ukraine, where there is a significant Russian minority.
 Historical colonisation of Ukraine is one reason that creates confusion about national identity to this day.
 Many citizens of Ukraine have adopted Ukrainian national identity in the past 20 years.
 According to the concept of nationality dominant in Eastern Europe, the Ukrainians are people whose native language is Ukrainian (an objective criterion) whether or not they are nationally conscious, and all those who identify themselves as Ukrainian (a subjective criterion) whether or not they speak Ukrainian.

 Attempts to introduce a territorial-political concept of Ukrainian nationality on the Western European model (presented by political philosopher Vyacheslav Lypynsky) were unsuccessful until the 1990s.
 Territorial loyalty has also been manifested by the historical national minorities living in Ukraine.
 The official declaration of Ukrainian sovereignty of 16 July 1990 stated that "citizens of the Republic of all nationalities constitute the people of Ukraine."

 Culture

 Due to Ukraine's geographical location, its culture primarily exhibits Eastern European influence, as well as Central European to an extent (primarily in the western region).
 Over the years, it has been influenced by movements such as those brought about during the Byzantine Empire and the Renaissance.
 Today, the country is somewhat culturally divided with the western regions bearing a stronger Central European influence and the eastern regions showing a significant Russian influence.
-A strong Christian culture was predominant for many centuries, although Ukraine was also the center of conflict between the Catholic, Eastern Orthodox and Islamic spheres of influence.
+A strong Christian culture was predominant for many centuries, although Ukraine was also the centre of conflict between the Catholic, Eastern Orthodox and Islamic spheres of influence.